 DARZALEX in Combination with Lenalidomide and Dexamethasone

-MAIA (MMY3008; clinicaltrials.gov identifier: NCT02252172) is an international, phase 3, randomized, open-label, active-controlled, multicenter study in patients with NDMM not eligible for HDT and ASCT (N=737).20 Kumar et al (2022)37 presented the updated safety and efficacy results of the MAIA study at a median follow-up of 64.5 months.
+MAIA (MMY3008; NCT02252172) is an international, phase 3, randomized, open-label, active-controlled, multicenter study in patients with NDMM not eligible for HDT and ASCT (N=737).20 Kumar et al (2022)39 presented the updated safety and efficacy results of the MAIA study at a median follow-up of 64.5 months.
 Facon et al (2024)21 presented the updated safety results for the D-Rd vs Rd arm of the MAIA study at a long-term median follow-up of around 89.3 months (range, 0-102.2).
 Safety results related to infections have been summarized below.
+Facon et al (2025)22 reported the updated efficacy and safety results from the MAIA study at a long-term median follow-up of 64.5 months.

 Results - Safety - Infection-Related Events